chrisjmccormick/chrisjmccormick.github.io/_posts/2015-06-12-minhash-tutorial-with-python-code.markdown

 [![Random Hash Eq](https://chrisjmccormick.files.wordpress.com/2015/06/random-hash-eq.png)](https://chrisjmccormick.files.wordpress.com/2015/06/random-hash-eq.png)

-The coefficients ‘a’ and ‘b’ are randomly chosen integers less than the maximum value of ‘x’. ‘c’ is a prime number slightly bigger than the maximum value of ‘x’.
+The coefficients `a` and `b` are randomly chosen integers less than the maximum value of `x`. `c` is a prime number slightly bigger than the maximum value of `x`.

-For different choices of ‘a’ and ‘b’, this hash function will produce a different random mapping of the values.
-So we have the ability to “generate” as many of these random hash functions as we want by just picking different values of ‘a’ and ‘b’.
+For different choices of `a` and `b`, this hash function will produce a different random mapping of the values.
+So we have the ability to “generate” as many of these random hash functions as we want by just picking different values of `a` and `b`.

 So here’s how you compute the MinHash signature for a given document.
 Generate, say, 10 random hash functions.
 Take the first hash function, and apply it to all of the shingle values in a document.
 Find the minimum hash value produced (hey, “minimum hash”, that’s the name of the algorithm!) and use it as the first component of the MinHash signature.
 Now take the second hash function, and again find the minimum resulting hash value, and use this as the second component.
 And so on.